jarrodBrandreth/fooCoding-module-databases/Week2/MAKEME.md

 4. List all the continents with the number of languages spoken in each continent
 5. For the country given as input, is there any countries that
     * have the same official language
-    * is in the same region
+    * is in the same continent

    If yes, display those countries.
-   If no, display TRUE or FALSE
+   If no, display FALSE

 ## Part 2 : Database design
 I want to develop a ToDo app in which a user can create